 Music Placement Evaluation.
 The Music placement evaluation tests the student's keyboard musicianship and knowledge of music theory.
 The music evaluation determines the theory and keyboard musicianship classes into which the student will be placed.
-Musicianship skills evaluated include sigh reading at the keyboard, sight singing and rhythm reading.
+Musicianship skills evaluated include sight reading at the keyboard, sight singing and rhythm reading.
 Theory skills evaluated include notation, scale, interval and chord reading.
-Students who need musicianship and theory review, may be admitted as music majors with provision that they successfully complete the MU099 Music Fundamentals.
+Students who need musicianship and theory review may be admitted as music majors with provision that they successfully complete the MU099 Music Fundamentals.

-The audition evaluates Audition. prospective music major's potential for steady progress on the intended primary applied The applied music faculty instrument. determines the specific requirements for the Primary Applied Audition.
+Audition.
+The audition evaluates the prospective music major's potential for steady progress on the intended primary applied instrument.
+The applied music faculty determines the specific requirements for the Primary Applied Audition.
 Typically the prospective student will perform scales, solos and other materials.
-The MU 141 applied music class can serve as the audition into the music The audition takes place during major. scheduled Applied Music Jury exams on the last Friday before the Fall term begins and the last Friday before the Spring terms begins.
+The MU 141 applied music class can serve as the audition into the music major.
+The audition takes place during scheduled Applied Music Jury exams on the last Friday before the Fall term begins and the last Friday before the Spring terms begins.
 Other times will be announced.
 The Music Placement Evaluation is offered during registration week and or during the first week of class in the Fall and Spring semesters.
-The prospective music
+The prospective music majors' first applied jury may count as the audition.